 WW1 unexploded ordnance dumped in a residential street in Yorkshire

-Local Police received reports of WW1 unexploded ordnance found dumped in a skip in Guisborough, North Yorkshire.
+Local Police have received reports of WW1 unexploded ordnance found dumped in a skip in Guisborough, North Yorkshire.

 On arriving at the scene, army bomb disposal experts identified two artillery shells and a grenade of WW1 vintage.
 The army subsequently destroyed the items during a controlled explosion.